nesi/training-environment/README.md

 and edit, in particular set `oidc_settings.OIDCCryptoPassphrase` with a randomly generated password, e.g. the output of `openssl rand -hex 40`.

+`clouds.yaml`

+You will need to ensure you have downloaded the `clouds.yaml` from the NeSI RDC dashboard and placed it in `~/.config/openstack/clouds.yaml`

+It is recommended that you use `Application Credentials` rather then your own credentials.

 ## Note about terraform workspaces